 As well as the basics, buy some on-trend items, but make sure they actually suit your style and body type, then you can keep wearing them after the trend has passed.
 Things like tights and scarves are pretty cheap and a great way to add variety to your closet.
 Hope that helped a little bit…

 I agree with coldlight.
 Get your basics first.
 I have so many different skirts that are patterned and are incredibly hard to match.
 When it comes to trenidier items stick to places like forever 21 because remember: they’re a trend you may not feel the same about the item in a few months.
-Another great thing to do is get a few waist belts in different colors [forever 21 has some for like 3.50$] They can make your dad’s or boyfriend’s oversized shirts into cute dresses I’ve done it before(:posted about 4 years ago
+Another great thing to do is get a few waist belts in different colors [forever 21 has some for like 3.50$] They can make your dad’s or boyfriend’s oversized shirts into cute dresses I’ve done it before(:posted over 4 years ago

 Make Her Feel Welcome with Chic Points